NVIDIA/sentiment-discovery/README.md

 <!--Lastly, the unsupervised learning process is just that, unsupervised, we never told it to learn positive sentiment neuron.
 As this is the case we find that occassionally we learn a negative sentiment neuron instead (as seen below).
 If this is the case turn on the `-negate` flag when trying to generate any heatmap (generated or not).-->

 Throughout the course of this section we've detailed how to visualize sentiment heatmaps with the original model from the paper.
 However, a slightly different approach is needed if a negative sentiment model is learned, as is the case with our reproduction.
 Simply turn on the `-negate` flag in order to visualize heatmaps for negative sentiment models such as ours.
-This must be done regardless of whether text is being analyzed or generated. (**Note**: our negative sentiment neuron is 1285 not 2388).
+This must be done regardless of whether text is being analyzed or generated. (**Note**: our neuron is 1285 not 2388 for this model).

 ```
-python3 visualize.py -cuda -experiment_dir ./experiments -experiment_name mlstm -model_dir model -load_model e0.pt -neuron 1285 \
+python3 visualize.py -experiment_dir ./experiments -experiment_name mlstm -model_dir model -cuda \
--text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is" -generate -overwrite +/-1 -negate
+-neuron 1285 -load_model e0.pt -text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is \
+one of the all time greats and I have been a fan of his since the 1950's." -generate
 ```

 ![negated neuron](./figures/heat_gen_negate_overwrite.png "Generated Negated Sentiment Heatmaps")